gjpelletier/MLRegression/README.md

 - plots of predicted vs actual and predicted vs residuals
 - figures showing other diagnostic descriptions of the analysis if applicable (e.g. coefficients vs alpha, MSE vs alpha, AIC and BIC vs alpha)
 - final fitted model object
+- automatic calibration of hyper-parameters for selected regressors (e.g. XGBoost)
 - scaler used to standardize X (if applicable)

 ### Lasso